How much humanitarian aid is getting into Gaza? The exact answer can be hard to know

 Aid experts say there can be inconsistencies between the numbers listed by COGAT and those provided by UNRWA.
 Part of that can be attributed to a time lag, according Fowler.
 He said U.N. staff "painstakingly" log the number of trucks that cross the border, but could not speak for the Israeli military's figures.

-COGAT did not respond to a request for comment on what the various numbers on it site mean.
+COGAT did not respond to a request for comment on what the various numbers on its site mean.

 Experts who monitor the flow of aid say they've noticed an uptick in discrepancies in recent days, making it difficult to gauge the precise amount of aid on the ground in Gaza at a moment when roughly more than half the population is now living in tents and other temporary shelters in Rafah, on the territory's border with Egypt.